jean-pierreBoth/gsearch/README.md

 For requests  the module ***request*** is being used.
 It reloads the dumped files, hnsw and seqdict related takes a list of fasta files containing requests and for each fasta file dumps the asked number of nearest neighbours.

+## Classify
+ The classify module is used to assign taxonomy information from requested neighbours to query genomes.
+Average nucleitide identity will be calculated

 ## compilation

-cargo build --release --bin tohnsw
+cargo build --release --bin tohnsw cargo build --release --bin request